bastibe/Replication-Dataset-Scripts/README.md

+This is part of the dissertation [Pitch of Voiced Speech in the Short-Time Fourier Transform: Algorithms, Ground Truths, and Evaluation Methods](https://bastibe.github.io/Dissertation-Website/)
+(Preprint Manuscript)
+© 2020, Bastian Bechtold.
+All rights reserved.

 # Pitch Estimation Experiments

 This directory contains programs that calculate pitch tracks for combinations of speech signals and noise signals.